 The Pell Grant program is specifically designed to support low income students.
 The grant is awarded by the federal government, and applicants are considered for it automatically when they submit the Free Application for Federal Student Aid (FAFSA).
-In the 2018-2019 school year, the average amount awarded to undergraduate students for the Pell Grant was $4,418.
+In the 2023-2024 school year, the average amount awarded to undergraduate students for the Pell Grant is $7,395.

 This is just another reason why it is important to fill out your FAFSA on time and ensure that your information is correct.
 It instantly puts you in the running for a substantial award that can help provide aid in funding your college education.

 But while the Pell Grant is a good start, students should still be on the hunt for other scholarships!

 Next Step: Learn all about Pell Grant eligibility